‘The Ever-Changing Flow’ a Digital Diorama

 Getty Foundation — Pacific Standard Time 2024

-The Ever-Changing Flow is a multimedia diorama commissioned for the Natural History Museum of Los Angeles’ centennial exhibition, Reframing Dioramas, as part of the Getty Foundation’s Pacific Standard Time 2024 initiative.
-Selected as one of three artists through a competitive proposal process, the work traces five ecological epochs of the Los Angeles River—from natural watershed to urban infrastructure—culminating in a future vision of habitat restoration.
+The Ever-Changing Flow is a multimedia diorama installation commissioned for the Natural History Museum of Los Angeles’ centennial exhibition, Reframing Dioramas, as part of Getty’s Pacific Standard Time 2024.
+The work traces five ecological epochs of the Los Angeles River, moving from natural watershed to urban infrastructure and into a future vision of restoration.

 Exhibited September 2024 – September 2025.